caiookb/employeeapi/README.md

 1.  `git clone`  or  **download**  the repository
 2. Go to folder and run on terminal  `npm install`  to install all libs that are necessary for the application to run.
-3. Run  `npm start`  to start the application
+3. Run  `node index.js`  to start the application
-4. Go to localhost:3000
+4. Server running on localhost:5000